Easy Pinto Bean Spread and Dip for Sandwiches and Snacks

 Step 1

-Cover the base of a medium-sized pan or pot with olive oil and place it on low heat.
-Add the green onion whites and garlic, and cook gently for a few minutes until softened enough to smash with a fork.
+Cover the base of a medium-sized pan or pot with olive oil and place it over low heat.
+Add the green onion whites and garlic, and cook gently until softened—just enough to mash with a fork.

 Step 2

-Add the whole can of pinto beans, including the liquid, then bring to a boil over high heat.
-Smash and stir the beans until there are no whole beans left.
+Pour in the entire can of pinto beans, including the liquid, and bring to a boil over high heat.
+Mash and stir the beans until no whole beans remain.

 Step 3